Start 'Em, Sit 'Em Week 3: Tight ends

 Start of the Week - Evan Engram vs. Tampa Bay Buccaneers

 Engram has become a targets machine, ranking in the top two at the position after two weeks.
 He'll remain a popular option in the Giants pass attack, even with rookie Daniel Jones making his first NFL start.
-Also, the Bucs have allowed the third-most yards and over 15 fantasy points a game to tight ends.
+Also, the Bucs have allowed the third-most receivig yards and over 15 fantasy points a game to opposing tight ends so far this season.

 Vance McDonald vs. San Francisco 49ers

 McDonald is coming off a huge stat line, scoring two touchdowns and 22.8 fantasy points in a loss to the Seahawks.
-Now he gets the 49ers in a revenge game, and McDonald could be a safety blanket of sort for Mason Rudolph.
-At what is a thin position, McDonald has top-10 potential this weekend.
+Now he gets the 49ers in a revenge game, and McDonald could be a safety blanket of sort for new starting quarterback Mason Rudolph.
+At what is a thin position, McDonald has top-10 tight end potential this weekend.

 Greg Olsen vs. Arizona Cardinals